isteinbrecher/latex2ai/README.md

 LaTeX2AI currently does not work with _Creative Cloud documents_.
 However, if the document is stored in the _Creative Cloud Files_ folder on the disk, LaTeX2AI should work as expected.

-# License & How to cite

-LaTeX2AI is under the MIT license, see [./LICENSE](LICENSE).
-If you use LaTeX2AI to create figures for your work, please acknowledge it with a link to the GitHub repository.
-For example:

--   Sketches in this work have been created using the Adobe Illustrator plug-in LaTeX2AI ([https://github.com/isteinbrecher/latex2ai](https://github.com/isteinbrecher/latex2ai)).

-## Work that uses LaTeX2AI
+# Work that uses LaTeX2AI

 -   F. Toenniessen, Die Homotopie der Sphären, eine Einführung in die Technik der Faserungen, Spektralsequenzen und Kohomologie-Operationen, Springer Verlag Heidelberg (to appear in 2022).
 -   Steinbrecher, I., Popp, A., Meier, C.: Consistent coupling of positions and rotations for embedding 1D Cosserat beams into 3D solid volumes.
 Comput Mech (2021), [Open Access](https://doi.org/10.1007/s00466-021-02111-4)